 What is a contrarian investor, who are some of the most famous ones and can I make money if I adopt this strategy?

 They’re certainly not nobodies.
-Some of the most famous investors of all time are contrarians.
-But the second question is more complicated – in doing so, you are ironically not being a contrarian at all.
+Some of the most famous and successful investors of all time are contrarians.
+But the second question is more complicated.
+In listening to them, you are ironically not being a contrarian at all but just following the herd, the opposite of their very strategy.
+But when such investors publicly speak out and their views are contrary to the market, you may want to consider paying attention to them.

 What is a contrarian investor?